-KHC serves as the collaborative applicant and lead agency for the Balance of State Continuum of Care (KY BoS CoC), which includes 118 of Kentucky's 120 counties.
-KHC also is the recipient of approximately 50 CoC grants, which it sub-grants to partners across the state or administers itself (e.g. HMIS).
+KHC serves as the collaborative applicant and lead agency for the Kentucky Balance of State Continuum of Care (KY BoS CoC), which includes 118 of Kentucky's 120 counties.
+KHC also is the recipient of approximately 50 CoC grants, which it sub-grants to partners across the state or administers itself (e.g., HMIS).
 Working with the KY BoS CoC, KHC establishes scoring criteria for the CoC Competitive Application process that encourages projects to reallocate funds from transitional housing projects to permanent housing; adopt low barrier Housing First models that focus on quickly housing participants without setting preconditions such as participation in recovery programs or setting minimum income requirements that can keep people from getting off the streets and out of emergency shelters.
-As of 2016, over 94 percent of the CoC's CoC program-funded projects are using the Housing First model.
+As of 2017, over 94 percent of the CoC's CoC program-funded projects are using the Housing First model.
+Beginning in 2018, 100 percent of CoC-funded projects will be using the Housing First model.
 In addition, permanent supportive housing projects that dedicate their beds to serving chronically homeless persons receive considerably higher scoring than those who do not.
-In the last CoC application round, over 70 percent of the CoC's PSH beds were dedicated to serving chronically homeless.
+In the last CoC application round, 100 percent of the CoC's PSH beds were dedicated to serving chronically homeless.
 The CoC has also adopted CPD Notice 16-11, which establishes the order of prioritization for chronically homeless and persons with the highest needs.
 This prioritization order is used by PSH projects in the BoS regardless of whether or not their beds are formally dedicated for chronically homeless.
 The CoC, through the CoC program and the ESG program, has significantly increased its inventory of Rapid Rehousing (RRH) resources, which is particularly help for families experiencing homelessness.